shinesolutions/jazz/README.md

     {someFilter(arg1, arg2)}

-*Filter functions are statements, NOT expressions so they cannot be chained nor used in if/forelse/etc. tests*
+Filter functions are statements, NOT expressions so they cannot be chained nor used in if/forelse/etc. tests.
+However, calls can be made on any type of expression -- e.g.

+    {math.sin(45)}

 ### Implementing filter functions